naoufal/react-native-payments/README.md

 Down below we have a detailed specification for PaymentRequest and instructions for configuring Apple Pay and Google Pay, which is hopefully enough to get you started.

-We also have some legacy example projects in the `examples` directory that will be updated soon and linked above.
+We also have some legacy example projects in the `examples` directory that will be rewritten soon and linked above.

 Bear with us while we organize things a bit.